Aynelgul/finalproject/finalproject/REPORT.md

 **Room for improvement:** the travel object contains 7 parameters, which is quite a lot.
 To keep the object more simple, I could join the startDate parameter and endDate parameter in one single parameter (using a dictionary).
 Also, I used a travelId to link a buddy to a specific travel.
 It might be possible to remove this parameter and use the key of the users(....)
 Lastly, I could add 'username' to the user object, so I can store and display the username of a user (e.g. with tips), if he or she likes to.

 ### View
+It has a login view, a menu view (travels, tips, adding travel), a view of a list of your travels that you can click on.
+After clicking on a travel/country, it shows you another view with information about this particular country.
+In this view you can see information about the country, tips from you and other users about this specific place and the buddies that you're travelling.
+Here you can add travel buddies as well.

 ### Controllers: